mindful meditation for restless

 Yes, it’s perfectly okay to meditate with your eyes open.
 Using eye-opening techniques like soft gaze or visual focus helps reduce discomfort for many people.
 You can choose a spot to softly look at, like a candle flame or a natural scene, to stay present.
 This approach can make meditation easier if sitting still feels challenging, allowing you to stay engaged while maintaining mindfulness without feeling confined.

-Retrospec Solana Yoga Mat 1" Thick w/Nylon Strap for Men & Women – Non Slip Exercise Mat for Home Yoga, Pilates, Stretching, Floor & Fitness Workouts – Ocean Blue
+Retrospec Solana Yoga Mat 1" Thick w/Nylon Strap for Men & Women - Non Slip Exercise Mat for Home Yoga, Pilates, Stretching, Floor & Fitness Workouts - Black

 EXTRA THICK FOR COMFORT & BALANCE: Solana firm 1-inch extra thick fitness mat w/ mat strap alleviates stress…